mobiletoly/gobetter/README.md

 `-input <input-file-name>` - input file name where to read structures from

 `-output <output-file-name>` - optional file name to save generated data into. if this switch is not specified then gobetter will create a filename with suffix `_gob.go` in the same directory where the input file resides.

 `-generate-for all|exported|annotated` - sometimes you don't want to annotate structures with *//+gob:* constructor annotation, or you don't have this option, because files with a structures could be auto-generated for you by some other tool.
-In this case you can invoke gobetter from some other file and pass **-generate-for** flag to specify that you want to process structures that don't have annotation comments. **all** value will process all exported and package-level structs while
-**exported** will process only exported (started with uppercase character) structures. **annotated** value disables automatic processing of structures (this is default behavior) and requires structure annotation comments.
+In this case you can invoke gobetter from some other file and pass **-generate-for** flag to specify that you want to process structures that don't have annotation comments. **all** value will process all exported and package-level structs while**exported** will process only exported (started with uppercase character) structures. **annotated** value disables automatic processing of structures (this is default behavior) and requires structure annotation comments.

-`-constructor exported|package|none` - this flag makes sense only for structures processed by **-generate-for** flag. **exported** value enforces creation of exported struct constructors (for package-level structures package-level constructors will be generated). **package** value enforces creation of package-level constructors for all structures. **none** means no constructorы will be provided (but gobetter will process structure in order to generate getters if necessary).
+`-constructor exported|package|none` - this flag makes sense only for structures processed by **-generate-for** flag. **exported** value enforces creation of exported struct constructors (for package-level structures package-level constructors will be generated). **package** value enforces creation of package-level constructors for all structures. **none** means no constructors will be provided (but gobetter will process structure in order to generate getters if necessary).

 Example: